gsujal421/Airline-Customer-Satisfaction-Analysis/README.md

-# ✈️ Airline Customer Satisfaction Dashboard
+# ✈️ Airline Customer Satisfaction

 An end-to-end Business Intelligence project using **Excel, SQL (MySQL), and Tableau** to analyze and visualize passenger satisfaction patterns across various customer segments and flight conditions.